-Marijuana Versus Opioid Abuse
+Marijuana Versus Opioid Abuse in Massachusetts

 Marijuana may seem to be taking over the headlines today, with new laws and policies regarding it frequently making news.
 In fact, it is legal under state law to purchase marijuana for some medical treatments in 31 states.
 Although it is just now making legal waves in the United States, cannabis treated and managed pain around the world for hundreds of years.

 Meanwhile, opioid drug use is up.
 This is because of an influx of prescribed painkillers.
 In fact, statistics state opioid addiction kills up to 91 Americans a day.
 There have been no reported overdoses on marijuana, on the other hand.

 The good news is that several drug makers are conducting research and taking the steps toward developing cannabis-based painkillers as alternatives to opioids, which are susceptible to addiction and withdrawal symptoms.
 Marijuana plants contain THC and CBD, two natural painkillers that do not typically lead to withdrawal symptoms.

 Extensive research suggests that cannabis use may help people with opioid addictions with withdrawal symptoms after quitting an opiate.
 Multiple studies show states that regulate medical marijuana report fewer opiate addiction deaths, according to Reuters.

 The Journal of the American Medical Association Network published an extensive study detailing the trends in opioid prescriptions under Medicaid, an insurer covering low-income citizens.

 Statistics indicate that, in the states that allow medical marijuana, there was a 6% percent decrease in opioid prescription use between 2011 and 2016.
 States with legal recreational marijuana laws brought an additional 6% drop.
 The number of states where medical marijuana is legal has been increasing since the research has taken place.